tidalmigrations/tidalmigrations.github.io/pages/tidal tools/machine_stats.md

 Execute `machine-stats` in your current working directory, and save the result to a `json` file of your choice.

+This is useful for performing a test run to ensure you have Machine Stats set up correctly, or for saving the results of a single invocation when running Machine Stats on an offline server.

     ```
     $ machine-stats > <path-to-result-file>
     ```

-This is useful for performing a test run to ensure you have Machine Stats set up correctly, or for saving the results of a single invocation when running Machine Stats on an offline server.
+On an online server with `tidal tools` installed, you can upload this result file to Tidal Migrations Platform with the following command.

+    ```
+    $ tidal sync servers <path-to-result-file>
+    ```

-### Pipe Machine Stats to Tidal Migrations Platform
+### Pipe Machine Stats Output to Tidal Migrations Platform

 Execute `machine-stats` and pipe its output to Tidal Tools: